idea-statica/iom-examples/rcs/rcs-reinforced beam.md

 ![alt text][member data]

-### Imperfections
+### Flectural slendeness
-For calculation of second order effects, effective length of column and other parameters have to be set.
+In this dialog, it is required to set clear distance between faces of the supports and support conditions to check deflection of the beam.

-![alt text][imperfections]
+![alt text][slenderness]

 ## Internal forces